1st Louisiana Native Guard (Union): Siege of Port Hudson

 From its formation in September 1862 until early May 1863, the 1st Louisiana Native Guard largely performed fatigue duty-chopping wood, gathering supplies, and digging earthworks.
 From January 1863 to May 1863, the regiment also guarded the railway depots along the rail line between Algiers (south of the Mississippi River, now part of New Orleans) to Brashear City (now called Morgan City).
 By this time, the Guard's numbers had diminished to 500.
 Troops of the Native Guards were assigned guard duty at Fort Macomb, Fort Pike, Fort Massachusetts (Mississippi), Fort St. Philip, and Fort Jackson.

 In mid-1863, the 1st Louisiana Native Guard, along with the 3rd Louisiana Native Guard, had its first chance at combat.
 These units participated in the first assault on the fortifications in the Siege of Port Hudson on May 27, as well as the second assault on June 14.
-Captain Andre Cailloux died heroically in the first assault.
+Captain Cailloux died heroically in the first assault.